 Best Times to Visit Abbey Road in London

 Abbey Road is a major public road and full of traffic.
 The best times to come and visit are after rush hour so avoid the hours between 7 am and 9 am and 4 pm-6 pm on weekdays.
-On weekends get there early 7 am is good as too few tourists will be about and the traffic is minimal.
+On weekends getting there early at 7 am is good as too few tourists will be about and the traffic is minimal.

 If you let your friends know what time you will be in the area they may be able to see you on the Abbey Road Camera which streams a live feed all day every day from the iconic spot.

-Abbey Road in London Gift Store
+Abbey Road Gift Store

 The Abbey Road London Gift Store can supply your every Beatle need from keychains to albums and t-shirts.
 You can find tech equipment expensive drum sticks and some beautiful collector books.